psaylor/ORCA/README.md

 remote ffmepg
 ffmpeg version 1.2.6-7:1.2.6-1~trusty1 Copyright (c) 2000-2014 the FFmpeg developers built on Apr 26 2014 18:52:58 with gcc 4.8 (Ubuntu 4.8.2-19ubuntu1)

+Cut wav file using ffmpeg
+-ss start of cut
+-t duration of cut
+ffmpeg -ss 1.34 -t 0.5 -i utterance_0.wav north.wav

+with sox
+	sox long.wav short.wav trim 0 10
+	sox infile outfile trim 0 10
+	play infile trim 12:34 =15:00 -2:00
+		will play from 12 minutes 34 seconds into the audio up to 15 minutes into the audio (i.e. 2 minutes and 26 seconds long), then resume playing two minutes before the end of audio.
+	All parameters can be specified using either an amount of time or an exact count of samples.
+The format for specifying lengths in time is hh:mm:ss.frac.
+The format for specifying sample counts is the number of samples with the letter ‘s’ appended to it.
+A value of 8000s for the first parameter will wait until 8000 samples are read before starting to process audio.

+sox my.wav −n spectrogram

+Special Filenames

+The following special filenames may be used in certain circumstances in place of a normal filename on the command line:
+-
+SoX can be used in simple pipeline operations by using the special filename '-' which, if used in place of an input filename, will cause SoX will read audio data from 'standard input' (stdin), and which, if used in place of the output filename, will cause SoX will send audio data to 'standard output' (stdout).
+Note that when using this option, the file-type (see -t below) must also be given.

+-p, --sox-pipe
+This can be used in place of an output filename to specify that the SoX command should be used as in input pipe to another SoX command.
+For example, the command:

+sox utterance_0.wav -t wav - trim 1.34 =1.8 | cat - >> north3.wav

+sox utterance_0.wav north4.wav trim 1.3 =1.9 fade 0.04 .56 0.04